PANICd - Paranormal Database PANICd - Paranormal Database

 Stories

 Stories are just that.
 Stories and personal accounts that have been reported about the location.
+This section could also contain research notes as well.

 "It was a raining cold day, and I was working at the Menlo Park main building.
 It was myself and another presenter.
 We were sitting there and, because of the rainy weather, didn't see a visitor all day.
 It was about 4pm when we both heard the door open near the assay room and then close shut.
 We then heard footfalls on the floor coming towards us.
 The sound then went up the stairs to the lab.
 We both witnessed this and still talk about to this day."

-Added by: sdonley on 05/28/2018 DB#:1390
+Added by: sdonley on 05/28/2018 DB#: 1390

 Paranormal Claims